taylorleprechaun/CFBPollNew/README.md

 ### Recent changes

 * 9/6/2022: Updates to score prediction algorithm to smooth out early season data (the file that does this is excluded from the repo but I did make changes to it)
+* 9/18/2022: Beginnings of code rewrite.
+I rewrote a lot of this when I couldn't sleep and so a lot of design decisions are poorly thought out and leave little flexibility for some improvements I want to make
+    * Seasons/Team/Game data only exists for the season the poll is being run on but I want to be able to use more than just current season data in the rating/prediction algorithms in various circumstances (i.e. early season rating/predictions adjustments due to limited current season data points)
+	* Cleaning up the above will allow me to rewrite parts of the rating/predictions algorithms a lot more cleanly since at the moment there's a lot of jank going on to get it working despite some of my design issues

 ### Rankings (Updated 9/18/2022)